Vaccines: Hepatitis A

 3. Contraindications include general contraindications for all inactivated vaccines, including anaphylaxis after a previous vaccine dose.
 Vaccination should be postponed in patients with moderate to severe acute illness.
 Pregnancy and breastfeeding are not contraindications to vaccination.

-4. Immunization schedule: A primary vaccination series with hepatitis A vaccine includes 2 doses administered IM in the deltoid muscle (in adults) at month 0 and at 6 to 36 months, depending on the brand of vaccine used.
+4. Immunization schedule: A primary vaccination series with hepatitis A vaccine includes 2 doses administered IM in the deltoid muscle (in adults) at month 0 and at 6 to 36 months, depending on the vaccine brand used.
 In exceptional cases of patients with significant thrombocytopenia or coagulopathy, the vaccine can be administered subcutaneously, but this is associated with weaker immune responses.
 Vaccination with combined hepatitis A/B vaccine requires 3 doses over a 6-month period.
 Vaccination for travelers can be performed up to the day of departure.
 Booster doses following routine immunization are not routinely required for hepatitis A.

 The use of intramuscular immunoglobulin (IMIG) may be considered for protection in patients with contraindications to vaccination.
 IMIG is dosed at 0.02 mL/kg for up to 3 months of protection or 0.06 mL/kg for up to 6 months of protection.